How to Protect Your Floors from Your Christmas Tree in 2026

 Use A Dry Mop To Remove Needles Regularly From Your Hardwood Floors

-While using a tree skirt may catch the majority of falling needles l from your trees as time goes on, we also need to remove loose needles from the floor.
+While using a tree skirt may catch the majority of falling needles from your trees as time goes on, we also need to remove loose needles from the floor.
 Use a microfiber mop to easily remove needles from your floor, plus any water that might have spilled.

 Place A Walk Off Mat At Outside Doorways

 Place a walk off mat at any doorway to the outside.
 Most department stores will have an inexpensive mat with a holiday greeting of some sort on it.
 My favorite message reads, "Happy Birthday, Jesus".
 These mats will provide years of service as they protect your floors by trapping dirt, dust and other abrasives from the bottom of your shoes.
-All of that extra traffic for the holidays can leave alot of dirt on your floors, so protecting it is important.
+All of that extra traffic for the holidays can leave a lot of dirt on your floors, so protecting it is important.

 Consider the following essential parts to prevent damage to your floors from your Christmas trees.
-Make sure your floors are been clean and mop them up well.
+Make sure your floors have been cleaned and mop them up well.
 Don’t even think about putting up the Christmas tree before this crucial step!
 It will ensure no dirt is present beneath your protective floor barrier.
 Dirt and debris make for a scratch-happy floor; therefore, please ensure that you clean the floor first.

 I wish you and your loved ones a Merry Christmas, a Happy Holiday Season, and the blessing of how to protect your floors from the Christmas tree!
 And a Happy New Year!
 As always, if you have any questions about great value flooring, please email us at sales@reallycheapfloors.com or call us at 1-800-253-2728.
 We look forward to serving you.